 Effective January 17, 2023, the existing revolving credit facility with Wells Fargo Bank, National Association was amended and restated.
-The new agreement allows the Academy to borrow, repay, and reborrow loans up to the amount of \$10,000,000 through the maturity date of October 1, 2023.
-Interest is accrued either at a fluctuating rate per annum determined by the lender to be equal to 1.20% plus the Daily Simple Secured Overnight Financing Rate ("SOFR"), or at a fixed rate per annum determined by the lender to be equal to 1.20% plus the Daily Simple Secured Overnight Financing Rate ("SOFR"), or at a fixed rate per annum determined by the lender to be equal to 1.20% plus the Term SOFR in effect on the first day of the applicable interest period.
+The new agreement allowed the Academy to borrow, repay, and reborrow loans up to the amount of \$10,000,000 through the maturity date of October 1, 2023.
+The facility was amended again on September 28, 2023 to extend the maturity date to October 1, 2025.
+Interest is accrued either at a fluctuating rate per annum determined by the lender to be equal to 1.20% plus the Daily Simple Secured Overnight Financing Rate ("SOFR"), or at a fixed rate per annum determined by the lender to be equal to 1.20% plus the applicable interest period.
 Interest is due on the last day of each month or upon repayment.
 The revolving credit facility with Wells Fargo Bank, National Association contains certain affirmative covenants, including a covenant for the Academy to provide audited consolidated financial statements no later than 150 days after the end of each fiscal year and unaudited consolidated financial statements no later than 60 days after the end of each quarter of the first three fiscal quarters.
-As of June 30, 2023 and 2022, there were outstanding amounts borrowed under the facility of \$900,000 and \$0, respectively.
+As of June 30, 2024 and 2023, there were outstanding amounts borrowed under the facility of \$0 and \$900,000, respectively.